HuzaifaPatel/Deterministic-Finite-Automata/README.md

 A finite set of input symbols called the alphabet Σ
 A transition function δ : Q × Σ → Q
 An initial or start state q0 ∈ Q
 A set of accept states F ⊆ Q

+Status: In Progress